Rangi42/polishedcrystal/README.md

 * Add: Battle Cal in Trainer House if you're a girl, Kay if you're a boy
 * Add: Meganium can learn Calm Mind.
+* Add: Pokémon sprites for Joey and Mike's battle and for Amphy.
 * Fix: Slightly debuff the Kimono Girls.
 * Fix: Replace broken Trainer House tiles with a Poké Ball pattern.
 * Fix: Typo "your" for "you" (thanks, jpmac26).